NavarroAlexKU/Configure-Credentials-for-the-AWS-CLI/README.md

 * The third page titled "Retrieve Access Keys" will show you the generated Access Key and Secret Access Key
     - I'm not going to show mine for obvious security reasons.

-## Configure Credentials on whatever Operating System you're using.
+## Configure Credentials on your Operating System:
 I'm using a Mac so this specific demonstration will show how to do this on Mac O/S:
 * Open your terminal